Understanding Your Options for Property Investment

 However, personal ownership keeps things straightforward.
 There’s no need for company accounts, and mortgages can sometimes be easier to arrange.
 Lenders base decisions on your personal credit history rather than company performance.
 If you're planning to live in the property, personal ownership is usually required.

-If you're early in your property journey, our property investment guide offers helpful insights to get started.
+If you're early in your property journey, our property sourcing guide offers helpful insights to get started.

 Should You Buy Investment Property Through a Limited Company?